stellatatech/InternetVitals/README.md

 ## Build

-An executable is currently available for download under `Releases`, but if you're interested in building from source, you can easily compile the project by running the following command:
+An executable is currently available for download under [Releases](https://github.com/stellatatech/NetVitals/releases), but if you're interested in building from source, you can easily compile the project by running the following command:

 ```bash
 dotnet build